 From this side you can enter the pedestrianised Kalverstraat, Amsterdam’s main shopping street which houses many chain stores.

 Dam Square (East side)

+Nearby at Rokin 9 you will also find Scheltema, the biggest bookstore in the Netherlands.
 There is a metro station a little further south on Rokin.
 Metro line 52 runs from Amsterdam Noord (North) to Amsterdam Zuid (South).